 Under the aegis of the International Union of Superiors General and with assistance from GHR Foundation, Catholic Care for Children International will support women religious in championing family- and community-based approaches to care for children.
 It is envisioned as a network of networks, working closely with and learning from Catholic Care for Children in Uganda, in Zambia and in Kenya.
 CCCI will provide opportunities to reflect on charism and learn from best practices.
 It will promote collaboration and robust safeguarding practices for children and vulnerable adults.
 It will convene leaders and others concerned with the wellbeing of children in Catholic care.
 CCCI will resource the Catholic Care for Children movement by developing and sharing needed resources.

 For women religious, this is an important moment in time.
 Assuming responsibility for a child outside of family care is a profound moral responsibility.
 We must ensure that all in our care are safe and have every opportunity to flourish.
 In launching CCCI, UISG prayerfully embraces this obligation.

-Watch here the experience of Gerri Anne McMakin
+Listen to The experience of Gerri Anne McMakin

 The Association of Religious in Uganda is sponsor of Catholic Care for Children in Uganda (CCCU); the Zambia Association of Sisterhoods is sponsor of Catholic Care for Children in Zambia (CCCZ); the Association of Sisterhoods of Kenya is sponsor of Catholic Care for Children in Kenya (CCCK).